'Velvet Revolution' that won without a bullet fired

 Why Armenia 'Velvet Revolution' won without a bullet fired

 Peaceful mass protests have brought a watershed moment to Armenia, a small landlocked, post-Soviet nation.

-On Tuesday, an opposition politician who harnessed a revolution is set to be elected prime minister.
+An opposition politician who harnessed a revolution has lost a vote in parliament to become prime minister, but his movement has ousted Armenia's leader and raised hopes of free and fair elections.

 When Nikol Pashinyan, 42, set off on his "My Step" protest march on 31 March from Armenia's second city Gyumri, sporting his trademark khaki T-shirt, only a couple of dozen people joined him, and they were mainly journalists.